Uncovering Cross-Objective Interference in Multi-Objective Alignment: Introduction

 \section{Introduction}

 Existing approaches to multi-objective LLM alignment predominantly build on reinforcement fine-tuning (RFT) methods \citep{ouyang2022traininglanguagemodelsfollow, bai2022constitutionalaiharmlessnessai, lambert2025tulu3pushingfrontiers, shen2025simultaneousmultiobjectivealignmentverifiable}.
-These methods commonly reduce the multi-objective problem to optimizing a single scalar objective through \textit{scalarization}, applying either static weights \citep{kimiteam2025kimik15scalingreinforcement} or dynamic weights \citep{lu2025learningoptimizemultiobjectivealignment} at the reward- \citep{guo-etal-2024-controllable} or gradient-level \citep{li-etal-2025-gradient}.
+These methods commonly reduce the multi-objective problem to optimizing a single scalar objective through \textit{scalarization}, applying either static weights \citep{kimiteam2025kimik15scalingreinforcement} or dynamic weights \citep{lu2026learningoptimizemultiobjectivealignment} at the reward- \citep{guo-etal-2024-controllable} or gradient-level \citep{li-etal-2025-gradient}.
 Despite its simplicity and popularity, we observe a persistent and underexplored failure mode: scalarized training frequently \textit{fails to improve all objectives simultaneously}.
 Instead, the model continues making progress on a subset of ``easy'' objectives while others degrade, a pattern we formalize as \textit{cross-objective interference}.

 To investigate whether this phenomenon is an artifact of naive implementations or a fundamental limitation, we turn to the rich literature of Multi-Task Learning (MTL) and Multi-Objective Optimization (MOO).
 We evaluated a broad set of well-established algorithms with known convergence properties, spanning both reward- and gradient-level scalarization algorithms.
-Reward-level scalarization includes linear weighting \citep{10.1145/1390156.1390162}, Lagrangian primal-dual formulation \citep{NIPS2013_3493894f}, Tchebycheff scalarization \citep{10.1007/978-3-642-87563-2_5}, PAMA \citep{10.1007/978-3-032-06078-5_15}, and more recent dynamic weighting \citep{lu2025learningoptimizemultiobjectivealignment}.
-Gradient-level approaches aggregate per-objective gradients to a unified update direction via MGDA \citep{mgda} or GradNorm \citep{pmlr-v80-chen18a}.
-To our knowledge, this is the first systematic evaluation of classic scalarization algorithms for multi-objective LLM alignment.\footnote{We provide pseudocode of each algorithm in Appendix \ref{appendix:algorithms}.}
+Reward-level scalarization include classical approaches such as linear weighting \citep{10.1145/1390156.1390162} and the Lagrangian primal-dual formulation \citep{NIPS2013_3493894f}, as well as more recent methods such as smooth Tchebycheff scalarization \citep{li2026multiobjective}, PAMA \citep{10.1007/978-3-032-06078-5_15}, and dynamic reward weighting \citep{lu2026learningoptimizemultiobjectivealignment}.\footnote{We report results from the smoothed variant rather than the classical Tchebycheff scalarization \citep{10.1007/978-3-642-87563-2_5} because our experiments show that it yields more stable and stronger performance in LLM alignment.} Gradient-level approaches aggregate per-objective gradients to a single optimal update direction via MGDA \citep{mgda}, GradNorm \citep{pmlr-v80-chen18a}, Nash-MTL \citep{pmlr-v162-navon22a}, and FAMO \citep{NEURIPS2023_b2fe1ee8}.
+To our knowledge, this is the first systematic evaluation of scalarization algorithms for multi-objective LLM alignment.